CSCfi/fairdata-metax-v3/docs/contributing/token-authentication.md

 Authorization: Bearer <token>
 ```

-### Hijacking another user to generate bearer token
+### Impersonating another user to generate bearer token

-You can hijack another user to generate a bearer token for them, this is useful when you want to test authorization of non-admin users.
-Go to admin-panel and open "Users" table under "Users" header.
-On the right side of any users, you can click the HIJACK button, it will direct you to non-existing page, but you can now go to /auth/tokens and generate new token for the user.
-On the bottom of the webpage you can release the hijack and return to your previous user.
+You can impersonate another user to generate a bearer token for them.
+This is useful when you want to test authorization of non-admin users.

+Go to admin-panel and open "Metax users" table under the "Users" header in the sidebar.
+On the right side of any user, you can click the `Impersonate` button, and it will direct you to the front page, where you are now logged in as the user of your choice.
+You can now go to /auth/tokens and generate new token for the user.
+On the bottom of the webpage you can `Stop impersonating` and return to your previous user.

 ## DRF Tokens